 While the mere fact we're in recession doesn't mean it's going to happen, big banks can collapse.
 Once unthinkable, we've seen banks including Northern Rock, Bradford & Bingley, Icesave, Halifax and more in trouble in the past.

-The government guarantees £85,000 per person, per UK-regulated financial institution.
+The government guarantees £85,000 per person, per UK-regulated financial institution (falling to £75,000 on 1 January 2016).
 This means you'd get back up to this amount per person, per financial institution.
 So if you've more, spread it in multiple accounts.

 Sadly though, the definitions of 'UK-regulated' and 'financial institution' are complex.
 See the Safe Savings guide for full help, plus more safety tips to protect your cash.